 - (a) Sewer Utility District Creation.
 There shall be one sewer utility district for a portion of the Village of Caledonia organized pursuant to the Wisconsin Statutes, which shall be known as "Caledonia Sewer Utility District."
 Unless otherwise indicated, any reference below to "District," "Utility" or "Caledonia Sewer Utility" shall mean the Caledonia Sewer Utility District. - (b) District Boundaries.
 The boundaries of the Caledonia Sewer Utility District shall be as established by Resolution of the Village Board. - (c) Obligations to and of the District.
 Nothing in this Section shall be construed as discharging any person, firm, corporation, or organization from any obligation to the predecessor Caledonia East Sewer and Water Utility Districts or the predecessor Caledonia West Sewer and Water Utility Districts, or their predecessor Utility Districts, incurred prior to the enactment of this Section, including, but not limited to, compliance with the rules and regulations of the District, payments of any monies owing to the District and performance of any contracts entered into with the District.
-Nothing herein shall affect the obligations that the District has as to any outstanding bond issuances or other debt obligations. - (d) Commission.
-The Caledonia Sewer Utility's Commission shall have the powers and duties as specified in Section 2-5-8 of this Code of Ordinances. - (e) Utility Director.
-The Village Board shall appoint a Utility Director to oversee the Caledonia Sewer Utility District and whom shall report to the Village Board and be an advisor to the Commission per Section 2-4-19 of this Code of Ordinances.
+Nothing herein shall affect the obligations that the District has as to any outstanding bond issuances or other debt obligations.

-(f) Utility District Personnel.
+- (d) Commission.
+The Caledonia Sewer Utility's Commission shall have the powers and duties as specified in Section 2-5-8 of this Code of Ordinances. - (e) Public Services Director.
+The Public Services Director shall oversee the Caledonia Sewer Utility District.
+Per Section 2-4-19 of this Code of Ordinances the Public Services Director shall be appointed by the Village Board for an indefinite term of office and shall serve at the pleasure of the Village Board. - (f) Utility District Personnel.
 All of the Caledonia Sewer Utility District's personnel are Village employees subject to the Village Personnel Policy Manual.